benidevo/vega-ai-extension/README.md

 1. Open Chrome and navigate to `chrome://extensions/`
 2. Enable "Developer mode" by toggling the switch in the top right corner
 3. Click "Load unpacked" and select the `dist` directory
 4. The extension should now be loaded and ready to use

-### Loading the Extension in Firefox

-1. Open Firefox and navigate to `about:debugging#/runtime/this-firefox`
-2. Click "Load Temporary Add-on..."
-3. Select the `manifest.json` file in the `dist` directory
-4. The extension should now be loaded and ready to use

 ## Usage